 The patients make the decision themselves.
 And when there’s

 no pain, it seems natural to quit coming.
-However, there may be a special consideration:
+Only there may be a special consideration:

 If back pain is bothersome and prevents you from doing what you want to do, continuing chiropractic care on a

 regular basis (sometimes referred to as “maintenance